David-Maura-Rodgers/PP3---Blackjack---dr/README.md

 I used quite a few functions to execute the game at each step, several while and for loops were used to output data and check if certain processes were complete in order to move ahead to the next step of the game.

 Several if statements were used throughout the program to verify inputted data and store this data correctly in addition to ensuring the correct information is displayed to the end user.

 ### Testing and Unfixed Bugs

 - __Testing__
   - Manual testing in local repository
-  - Testing output and appearance in Heroku terminal
+  - Testing output and appearance to end user in Heroku terminal
   - Passed through PEP8 Linter with no issues - http://pep8online.com/checkresult

 - __Solved Bugs__
   - Tried adding random cards into list using += which didn't work, so used append function instead
-  - Hand were not being cleared after each round and kept being appended to player and dealer hands every time.
+  - Hands were not being cleared after each round and kept being appended to player and dealer hands every time.
 So I cleared them each time in a while loop as shown below: while input("Do you want to start a new round of Blackjack? \
 Type 'y' or 'n': ").lower() == "y":
     print("\n")